All Episodes

 It's just incredible.

-We've never had a reprobate like Trump, we've never had an ingrate like Trump.
+We've never had a reprobate like Trump.

-And do like it, and why they're out there promoting it and saying, see, we told you so.
+I mean, that's the whole tone of the story, which is why the Never Trumpers liked it and do like it, and why they're out there promoting it and saying, see, we told you so.

-But how many Republicans are out there claiming they're voting Hillary?
+I mean, how many Republicans are out there claiming they're voting Hillary?

 How many Republicans are out there not even seeking to know the truth about all these sexual abuse accusers?

-Where are the fact checkers on these women, by the way?
+Where are the fact-checkers on these women, by the way?

 There aren't any.